afreensanaulla/Project-Documentation/README.md

 <h4>Key Features:</h4>

-<p>&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp • Code Generation: Create new classes or modify existing ones without needing to write or compile Java source code directly.
-This is incredibly useful for: </p>
+- **Code Generation**: Create new classes or modify existing ones without needing to write or compile Java source code directly.
+This is incredibly useful for:

-<p>&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp • AOP (Aspect-Oriented Programming): Implement cross-cutting concerns (like logging, security) by dynamically weaving in behavior at runtime.</p>
+- **AOP (Aspect-Oriented Programming)**: Implement cross-cutting concerns (like logging, security) by dynamically weaving in behavior at runtime.

-<p>&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp • Dynamic Proxies: Create proxies for objects to intercept method calls and add custom logic.</p>
+- **Dynamic Proxies**: Create proxies for objects to intercept method calls and add custom logic.

-<p>&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp • Class Transformation: Modify existing classes to enhance their behavior or adapt them to specific needs.</p>
+- **Class Transformation**: Modify existing classes to enhance their behavior or adapt them to specific needs.

 <p><b>20) twilio </b></p>